felipe-jimenez-ai/felipe-jimenez-ai/README.md

 ### 🚀 What I'm Focused On

-My goal is to build scalable, data-driven systems.
+My goal is to build scalable, data-driven, AI systems.
 My current learning path is deepening my expertise in:

 -   **Cloud Architecture:** Designing resilient and cost-efficient systems on AWS.
 -   **Data Engineering:** Building and optimizing data pipelines (ETL/ELT) with tools like Spark and Airflow.